Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: The case of categorical variables

-Thanks to this property, it is possible to build a different kernel for each type of variables separately.
-At the lowest level, it is actually possible to build a kernel for each dimension, which is the approach considered here.
+Thanks to this property, it is possible to build a different kernel for each variable separately.
 For the continuous variables, the traditional kernels can be used without any modification.
 As for the categorical variables, a few approaches have been proposed in the literature.
 One of the earliest contributions is that of \citet{Qian2008} which however involved a tedious calibration procedure. \citet{Zhou2011} proposed an enhancement based on hypersphere decomposition with a much more simplified calibration procedure.
-However, they use the most generic parametrization approach which does not scale well with the overall number of levels $b$.
-More parsimonious representations have been proposed, \emph{e.g.,} the so-called \emph{compound symmetry} which assumes the same correlation among different levels of the same categorical variables.
-Using such an approach and the Gower distance \citep{Gower1971}, \citet{Halstrup2016} proposed a novel kernel function for mixed problems.
-The Gower distance measure is able to deal with mixed variables and reads as follows \citep{Gower1971}:
+However, they use the most generic parametrization approach which does not scale well with the overall number of categories $b$.

-where $S_{w_k w_{k}^\prime}$ is a similarity measure between the components $w_k$ and $w_k^\prime$ and reads: \begin{itemize} \item for the categorical components: